 Cheapest electricity tariff in the UK with a smart meter

-Find the lowest estimated smart-meter electricity prices for your postcode, usage and payment method — and check whether “smart” tariffs will actually suit the way you use energy.
+Find the lowest estimated smart-meter electricity prices for your postcode, usage and payment method — and check whether a smart time-of-use tariff can actually beat the new 1 July 2026 price cap (£1,862/year) for the way you use energy.

 - Whole-of-market comparison (where available) — prices vary by region and meter setup